WRLC/queue_send_email/README.md

 - WEBHOOK_URL: The URL of the webhook to send the email data to.
 - WEBHOOK_USER: The username for basic authentication to the webhook.
 - WEBHOOK_PASS: The password for basic authentication to the webhook.
+- DEFAULT_SENDER: The default sender email address to use if not provided in the queue message.

 ## Incoming Queue Message Format